chrplr/gohello/README.md

 Because we plan to publish the module on github, I have chosen to name it `github.com/chrplr/gohello`,  (see <https://go.dev/doc/modules/managing-dependencies#naming_module> for advice about naming a module).

-Let us start by creating a local folder for the module:
+Let us start by creating a local folder for the module and initialize the go.mod file with the module path:

     mkdir -p $GOPATH/src/github.com/chrplr/gohello
     cd $GOPATH/src/github.com/chrplr/gohello

+	go mod init github.com/chrplr/gohello

 Remark:

 - There is no obligation to create the folder `gohello` within `github.com/chrplr/gohello`, nor in `$GOPATH`; the folder can be created anywhere in your file system (the path to this folder _does not have to_ contain `github.com/chrplr`).
 It is just a convention to keep track of modules posted on github.com.

-Let us creates `go.mod` with:

-    go mod init github.com/chrplr/gohello

-Remark:

 - If you are working inside `$GOPATH/src`, you can just type `go mod init`.
 Then, the module path will be automatically generated from the relative path.)

-Next, we create the file `hello.go`
+Next, we create the file `hello.go` that will contain the library functions:

 ```
 cat <<EOF >hello.go